1896 United States presidential election in Washington (state)

 As a result of his win in the state, Bryan would become the first Democratic (Note: Most of Bryan's vote came on the Populist ticket) presidential candidate to win Washington state.
 He would later lose the state against McKinley in 1900 and then against William Howard Taft in 1908.
-The state would not vote Democratic again until 1916.
+The state would not vote Democratic again until Woodrow Wilson won the state in 1916.

 Until 2024, this was the only presidential election since statehood in which Clallam County gave more than 50% of its vote to the losing candidate nationwide.